zhihaop/pedrodb/README.md

-# PedroDB: 基于 BitCask 的高性能键值存储组件
+# PedroDB: A fast key-value storage library that provides an unordered mapping from string keys to string values.

 ## 简介